-This is an easy, one ingredient vegan & dairy free caramel sauce or Dulce de Leche that has a rich caramel flavor and is kid-approved!
+This is an easy, one ingredient dairy-free and vegan dulce de leche or caramel sauce recipe that has a rich, sticky-sweet caramel flavor.

-Dulce de Leche basically just has a thinner, more sauce-like consistency than caramel (even though it thickens considerable in the fridge) but it still has that great caramel flavor that me and the fam just LOVE!
-In fact, I found both of my kids licking their bowls (and maybe me to!) and asking for more 🙂
+However, it still has that great, rich caramel flavor that the kids and I just LOVE!
+In fact, I found both of my kids licking their bowls (and maybe me too, lol?) and asking for more.

 - If I had to pick totally off of taste I would pick the Dulce de Leche.
-Since it’s made with white cane sugar that is then caramelized, it has a truer caramel taste.
-The caramel on the other hand, uses coconut palm sugar and non-dairy butter to achieve a caramelized taste.
+Since it's made with white cane sugar that is then caramelized, it has a bit of truer caramel taste.

-- The Caramel Sauce Recipe is also a lot faster to make.
-If you don’t care about it thickening up, it can be ready in 10 minutes.
+- Caramel is also a lot faster to make.
+If you don't care about it thickening up, it can be ready in 10 minutes.
 The Dulce de Leche, however, takes over 3 hours.

-- The Dulce de Leche would not work in recipes calling for thick caramel sauce.
-It’s thinner than caramel (especially before it’s refrigerated), but would work perfect drizzled over dessert.
+- The Vegan Dulce de Leche would not work in recipes calling for thick caramel sauce.
+It's thinner than caramel (especially before it's refrigerated) but would work perfect drizzled over dessert.

 What about you, which do you think you will try it?
 Do you prefer Dulce de Leche or caramel?
 Let me know what you think!